R3MRUM/PSDecode/README.md

 ```
 # Change Log
 * 2019.12.12 [v5.0]
   * PowerShell Core Support.
 Can now run PSDecode on Linux.
 Tested with PowerShell Core v6.2.3 on Ubuntu 19.04.
 Should also work on MacOS but this has not been tested.
+[Issue #8](https://github.com/R3MRUM/PSDecode/issues/8)
   * Improved regex for string replace resolution function
 * 2019.09.01 [v4.4]
   * Added -x switch to make New-Object override optional, which may result in successful script decoding in times when standard decode fails but at the risk of malicious code execution.